A longitudinal Bayesian framework for estimating causal dose-response relationships: Discussion

 One appealing aspect of Bayesian estimators is their flexibility, as they allow for flexible approaches with minimal assumptions about the dose-response relationship, and for the prior knowledge to be added in the model.
-The proposed method can easily handle conditionally censored data by incorporating time-varying censoring weights, and moreover, it allows for the inclusion of prior information via the sampling-importance resampling approach \citep{saarela2015bayesian}.
+The proposed method can easily handle conditionally censored data by incorporating time-varying censoring weights.
 Bayesian methods are increasingly influential in applied causal inference, offering the ability to make direct probabilistic statements about treatment effects and to assess sensitivity with respect to alternative priors or expert-driven inputs.
-Despite these advantages, Bayesian causal methods for longitudinal data remain underdeveloped \cite{liu2020estimation}.
+Despite these advantages, Bayesian causal methods for longitudinal data remain underdeveloped.
 In this paper, we proposed a scalable Bayesian approach that effectively handles longitudinal data and is easily implementable.
-Our proposed Bayesian dose-response estimation is derived under the SUTVA assumption, assuming no interference.
+In our framework, we assume there is no unmeasured confounding beyond the observed pre-exposure covariates $X_t$.
+We use $U$ to represent unobserved time-invariant heterogeneity in the outcome process, and we assume that dose assignment is fully explained by $X_t$.
+If instead there are latent factors that jointly influence both treatment and outcomes beyond what is captured by $X_t$, then the GPS based only on observed covariates will be insufficient for identification.
+Addressing such settings would likely require joint modeling approaches with shared latent structures or correlated random effects \citep{shardell2018joint}.
+Therefore, extending the proposed Bayesian longitudinal dose--response framework to accommodate latent confounding remains an important direction for future research.
+In addition, our proposed Bayesian dose-response estimation is derived under the SUTVA assumption, assuming no interference.
 In our motivating COVID study, this assumption translates to each unit’s monthly metro-ridership exposure being assumed to affect only its own subsequent COVID-19 risk, which can be violated in application.
 Methodological extensions that relax SUTVA are emerging \citep{o2025local}.
 Future work will adapt these ideas to longitudinal, continuous-dose settings, enabling joint estimation of direct and indirect (spillover) ridership effects on COVID-19 dynamics.
-Despite this limitation, the proposed estimator fills an important methodological gap by coupling flexible non-parametric Bayesian inference with repeated-measures data and a time-varying continuous exposure.
-It remains fully appropriate for applications where interference is unlikely (e.g., individual risk-factor studies in chronic-disease epidemiology).
+Despite these limitations, the proposed estimator fills an important methodological gap by coupling non-parametric Bayesian inference with repeated-measures data and a time-varying continuous exposure.
+It remains fully appropriate for applications where interference is unlikely (e.g., individual risk-factor studies in chronic-disease epidemiology) and rich observed confounder information is available, such as many longitudinal epidemiologic and public-health studies.
 Furthermore, our framework offers a robust foundation that broader spillover-aware extensions can build upon.